brandur/sorg/content/drafts/service-limits.md

 and slowed start times as the relevant bytes had to be moved over the wire and into place for the app to run.

-It doesn't take a lot of digging to find similar stories -- at Stripe we had a situation where we weren't limiting the maximum length of text fields that could be passed into the API.
+It doesn't take a lot of digging to find similar stories.
+For example, for a long time at Stripe we weren't limiting the maximum length of text fields that could be passed into the API.
 It wasn't long before some users were assembling huge JSON payloads, encoding them to a string, and then handing them off to us for cold storage.

-An unfortunate truth about the nature of the Internet is that if you don't put a limit on a resource, you can fully expect it to be eventually abused -- even if that resource is only modestly valuable.
-The definition of "resource" here is purposely vague; it can be anything: an app at Heroku, a free TLS certificate issued from Let's Encrypt, a request to Spotify's song search API endpoint, or anything in between.
+The nature of the Internet is such that if you don't put a limit on a resource, you can fully expect it to be eventually abused.
+A "resource" can be anything: an app at Heroku, a free TLS certificate issued from Let's Encrypt, a request to Spotify's song search API endpoint, or anything in between.

-Today our core services are rate limiting [1] on 20+ different dimensions.
-For
+Today our core services at Stripe are rate limiting [1] on 20+ different dimensions.
+For example:
-example:

 * The number of inbound requests from a single user.
 * The origin IP address of a request.